 Meanwhile, back and stomach sleepers still receive the required support under their lower back and core.

-To answer the question, no, we do not think the Nectar mattress is ideal for heavier individuals (250 pounds or more).
-That’s not to say it won’t work for these folks at all.
+We do not think the Nectar mattress is ideal for people with more weight (250 pounds or more).
+That’s not to say it won’t work for them at all.
 It’s actually a better option than most all-foam bed-in-a-box mattresses given it’s 1-inch thicker and slightly firmer than average.

-There can be a larger amount of tension and strain on beds, which coils tend to handle better than dense support foams, such the one within the Nectar mattress.
+Coils tend to handle increased tension and the need for added support better than dense support foams, such as the type within the Nectar mattress.

-We’d recommend checking out the hybrid mattress from Nectar’s sister brand DreamCloud.
+We recommend checking out the hybrid mattress from Nectar’s sister brand DreamCloud.
 The DreamCloud mattress is 15 inches thick and contains several layers of memory foam in addition to coils.
-It also happens to be fairly priced, just like the Nectar bed.
+It’s also fairly priced, just like the Nectar bed.

 We’re talking about motion suppression and perimeter support.
 Let’s tackle each one individually.

-First up is motion suppression, which the Nectar mattress does a great job.
-Since there’s no coils in the mattress, it’s really not all that bouncy.
-Plus, the three layers of dense memory foam help to dampen any movement.
+The Nectar mattress does a great job with motion suppression.
+Since there aren’t coils in the mattress, it’s really not all that bouncy.
+Plus, the layers of dense memory foam help to dampen any movement.

-This is a positive for people who share a bed with a person or pet that tends to toss around or get up a lot during the night.
-With the Nectar mattress, you really won’t feel much of that movement originating from your partner.
+This is a positive for people who share a bed with a partner or pet that tends to toss around or get up a lot during the night.
+With the Nectar mattress, you really won’t feel much of that movement.

-Next is perimeter support.
 The Nectar mattress gets a passing grade in this department.
-It’s certainly not as good as its sister mattress DreamCloud (coil beds perform better in this regard), but it’s not bad by any means either.
+It’s certainly not as good as its sister mattress DreamCloud (innerspring beds perform better in this regard), but it’s not bad by any means either.

-You’ll notice a little bit of give around the perimeter, but that’s normal for an all-foam bed.
-At the end of the day, there’s nothing to be overly concerned with.
-Couples who split a full or queen size will be just fine.
+You’ll notice a little give around the perimeter, but that’s normal for an all-foam bed.
+Couples who split a full or queen bed will be just fine.
 Feel free to spread out and get comfortable.

-If you’re new to this whole online bed-in-a-box concept, don’t worry, you’re not alone.
-A lot of these new-age terms may sound like a foreign language, but in reality, the entire process is actually quite simple.
+If you’re new to the online bed-in-a-box concept, don’t worry, you’re not alone.
+A lot of these new-age terms may sound confusing, but in reality, the entire process is actually quite simple.
 Allow us to explain.

-After you hit confirm purchase on the Nectar website, the bed will be delivered directly to your door typically within 1 to 2 weeks.
+After you confirm your purchase on the Nectar website, the bed will be delivered directly to you, typically within 1 to 2 weeks.
 However, don’t expect the package to look like a mattress just yet.
-The bed actually comes rolled and shrink-wrapped in a protective bag.
+The bed comes rolled and shrink-wrapped in a protective bag.

-Now here’s where this whole process starts to get interesting.
+Now, here’s where this whole process starts to get interesting.
 Once the bed has been delivered, Nectar gives you a full year to sleep on it and test it out.
-If you find the bed is too soft, too firm, or just not right for any reason, you can return it and get your money back.
+If you find the bed to be too soft, too firm, or just not right for any reason, you can return it and get your money back.

-All you have to do is contact the Nectar customer support team, and they’ll walk you through the return process, which may take up to 2 to 3 weeks.
+All you have to do is contact the Nectar customer support team, and they’ll walk you through the return process, which may take 2 to 3 weeks.

-Regardless of the timeline, rest assured that you will get your money back.
-It just may take some time for Nectar to schedule a date for the mattress to be picked up and removed from your home.
-It’s not as easy as returning an electronic device to your local big box store.
+Regardless of the timeline, rest assured that you’ll get your money back.
+It may take some time for Nectar to schedule a date for the mattress to be picked up and removed from your home.

 If you decide to keep the mattress, it comes with the Forever Warranty.
 Essentially, the warranty is split between years 1 through 10 and 10-plus.
-Rather than getting into the details here, you can read about it for yourself on the company’s website.
+You can read about it for yourself on the company’s website.

-The Nectar mattress was sent to us for free so we could test it.
+The Nectar mattress was sent to Healthline’s sister site, Mattress Finder, for free so we could test it.
 However, we accepted no monetary compensation to provide this review.
-We are an independent website that produces unbiased reviews, comparisons, and buyer guides.
-The thoughts and opinions expressed throughout this article belong to Mattress Finder.
+Mattress Finder is an independent website that produces unbiased reviews, comparisons, and buyer guides.
+The thoughts and opinions expressed throughout this article belong to Mattress Finder and Healthline.